Nian-Jingqing/EEG_Processor/docs/first-subject-and-file.rst

     - Template: GSN-HydroCel-257 (for EGI-Philips HD-EEG)
     - Template: Compumedics-257 (for Compumedics HD-EEG)
-    - Template: 10-20 (For 10-20 Converted by BIDS processor)
+    - Template: 10-20 (For 10-20 Converted by EEG Processor)
     - Import Geoscan

     **Channel Path**